saulfabregwiivc/Scratch-Everywhere/README.md

 Then it should be as simple as opening the app on your Wii U!

 ### Get up and running for Wii
-Download the scratch-wii.zip file in the Releases tab.
+Download the `scratch-wii.zip` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-wii/main/Scratch%20Wii%20Nightly.zip).

 Unzip the file and put the `apps` folder inside of the root of your SD card.